samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 **DRAFT RESUME**

-- Have your draft resume ready so that you can have 3 classmates peer review it.
+- Have your draft resume ready so that you can have 3 classmates peer review it utilzing the resume checklist.
 (You do not need to submit this to Github)